Wool: History

 In medieval times, as trade connections expanded, the Champagne fairs revolved around the production of wool cloth in small centers such as Provins.
-The network developed by the annual fairs meant the woolens of Provins might find their way to Naples, Sicily, Cyprus, Majorca, Spain, and even Constantinople.
-The wool trade developed into serious business, a generator of capital.
+The network developed by the annual fairs meant that the woolens of Provins might find their way to Naples, Sicily, Cyprus, Mallorca, Spain, and even Constantinople.
+The wool trade developed into serious undertaking, a generator of capital.
 In the 13th century, the wool trade became the economic engine of the Low Countries and central Italy.
 By the end of the 14th century, Italy predominated.
-The Florentine wool guild, Arte della Lana, sent the imported English wool to the San Martino convent for processing.
+The Florentine wool guild, Arte della Lana, sent imported English wool to the San Martino convent for processing.
 Italian wool from Abruzzo and Spanish merino wools were processed at Garbo workshops.
 Abruzzo wool had once been the most accessible for the Florentine guild, until improved relations with merchants in Iberia made merino wool more available.
+In the 15th century Pisa established a factory "which would export its cloths to the Crimea in exchange for Russian furs".

 By the 16th century Italian wool exports to the Levant had declined, eventually replaced by silk production.

 The value of exports of English raw wool were rivaled only by the 15th-century sheepwalks of Castile and were a significant source of income to the English crown, which in 1275 had imposed an export tax on wool called the "Great Custom".
 The importance of wool to the English economy can be seen in the fact that since the 14th century, the presiding officer of the House of Lords has sat on the "Woolsack", a chair stuffed with wool.

 Economies of scale were instituted in the Cistercian houses, which had accumulated great tracts of land during the 12th and early 13th centuries, when land prices were low and labor still scarce.
 Raw wool was baled and shipped from North Sea ports to the textile cities of Flanders, notably Ypres and Ghent, where it was dyed and worked up as cloth.
-At the time of the Black Death, English textile industries consumed about 10% of English wool production.
-The English textile trade grew during the 15th century, to the point where export of wool was discouraged.
+At the time of the Black Death (1346-1353), English textile industries consumed about 10% of English wool production.
+The English textile trade grew during the 15th century, to the point where the export of wool was discouraged.
 Over the centuries, various British laws controlled the wool trade or required the use of wool even in burials.
 The smuggling of wool out of the country, known as owling, was at one time punishable by the cutting off of a hand.
-After the Restoration, fine English woolens began to compete with silks in the international market, partly aided by the Navigation Acts; in 1699, the English crown forbade its American colonies to trade wool with anyone but England herself.
+After the Restoration of 1660, fine English woolens began to compete with silks in the international market, partly aided by the Navigation Acts; in 1699, the English Crown forbade its American colonies to trade wool with anyone but England herself.